How AP Saved Client $560,000 Through Strategic Programme Changes

 Like any smart company, Client X wanted to be cost-conscious and strategic with their affiliate marketing spend while also ensuring that they only paid for incremental sales in their programme.
 Our team examined their existing affiliate network technology platform (Network X) and commission structure.
 We found that Network X offered no alternative payment attributions aside from Last Click.
 In addition, Client X’s existing commission structure did not complement the brand’s incremental sales goals.

 Client X wanted their transition to a new technology platform and attribution model to be as thoughtful and budget conscious as possible.
 As such, they kept part of their programme and select content and loyalty affiliates on Network X’s affiliate platform.
-To make it possible for Network X to properly commission these affiliates based on Client X’s new Last to Basket model, Impact.com set up a “post-back” feature.
+To make it possible for Network X to properly commission these affiliates based on Client X’s new Last to Cart model, Impact.com set up a “post-back” feature.
 This feature tracks when a link from Network X is clicked so those affiliates responsible for driving them could be properly compensated.

-The multi-step approach that the AP team took to partially migrate Client X’s affiliate programme and their affiliates over to the new technology platform made it possible to see how each transition stage (technology platform migration, commission changes, moving from Last Click to Last to Basket) affected their programme’s performance.
+The multi-step approach that the AP team took to partially migrate Client X’s affiliate programme and their affiliates over to the new technology platform made it possible to see how each transition stage (technology platform migration, commission changes, moving from Last Click to Last to Cart) affected their program’s performance.
 This allowed the team to take a step back and make adjustments as they went through the process.

 As a result of the changes in programme structure, Client X was able to integrate all their channels (affiliate, paid marketing, organic search, email, etc.) through one technology platform.
-Their Last to Basekt attribution model and payment platform not only monitors affiliate activity, but also shows how affiliates’ activity performs and assists with Client X’s other channels.
-This allows for the client and the AP team to see where the affiliates enter the sales process and pay them only if they are Last to Basket across all channels.
+Their Last to Cart attribution model and payment platform not only monitors affiliate activity, but also shows how affiliates’ activity performs and assists with Client X’s other channels.
+This allows for the client and the AP team to see where the affiliates enter the sales process and pay them only if they are Last to Cart across all channels.

 While migrating a programme and its affiliates to a new platform can be complex and take many months, the AP team was able to accomplish it in just three weeks following platform selection.